Glossary and Abbreviations

 Change Request (ACR)

-An electronic request option available after AMCAS processing is complete; used to request a review of possible AMCAS mistakes.
+An electronic request option available after AMCAS processing is complete; used to request a review of possible mistakes made during AMCAS processing.

 academic status A student’s achieved education level (i.e., freshman, sophomore, junior, or senior).
 The education-level assignment is based on the number of credit hours completed.

-Advanced Placement (AP) Advanced Placement courses taken while in high school or by passing an AP departmental exam.
+Advanced Placement (AP) Advanced-level courses or exams taken while in high school.

 audit (AU) Courses taken for experimentation without getting a grade or review.
 Credit hours for audited courses do not count toward fulfillment of graduation requirements.